PrismarineJS/mineflayer/docs/api.md

 Fires when the all of a chat pattern's regexs have matches

-#### "signOpen" (data)
+#### "signOpen" (position)

 Fires when a sign gui opens.
-Data has on property `location` with the coordiantes off the sign the gui was oppened for.
+Data has on property `position` with the coordiantes off the sign the gui was oppened for.

 ### Functions